jospete/obsidize-unity-range-input/README.md

 	[MinMaxInt(-50, 100)]
 	public MinMaxRangeInt testAttrIntRange;

-	// Will generate a debug error, since MinMax*** attributes are
+	// Will generate a warning log, since MinMax*** attributes are
 	// only valid on MinMax constructs
 	/*	[MinMaxInt(-50, 100)]
 		public float invalidAttrTest;*/